 6. Operations Focus.
 This category examines how the organization designs, manages, and improves its work systems and work processes to deliver customer value and achieve organizational success and sustainability.
 Also examined is the organization’s readiness for emergencies.

 7. Results.
 This category examines the organization’s performance and improvement in all key areas—product and process outcomes, customer-focused outcomes, leadership and governance outcomes, and financial and market outcomes.
 Performance levels are examined relative to those of competitors and other organizations with similar product offerings.

-Organizational Excellence Technical Committee
+Organizational Excellence Technical Committee (OETC)

 Quality Management BOK Reference

 III Management Elements and Methods

 III.E Quality Models and Theories

 III.E.1 Organizational and Performance Excellence - Define and describe common elements and criteria of performance excellence models such as the Malcolm Baldrige National Quality Award (MBNQA), Excellence Canada, and European Excellence Award (EFQM).
 Describe how these programs are used as management models to improve processes at an organization level.

 Back to the Management Elements and Methods CMC